 Wiggin and Dana LLP Antitrust Partner Robert M. Langer Co-Authors New Edition of "Unfair Trade Practices, Business Torts and Antitrust" Treatise

-Hartford - Wiggin and Dana's Robert M. Langer, a partner in the firm's Hartford office and head of the firm's Antitrust and Consumer Protection Practice Group, is co-author of the 2013-2014 Edition of "Unfair Trade Practices, Business Torts and Antitrust" (Vol. 12, Connecticut Practice Series), just released by publisher Thomson Reuters.
+Wiggin and Dana's Robert M. Langer, a partner in the firm's Hartford office and co-chair of the firm's Antitrust and Consumer Protection Practice Group, is co-author of the 2015-2016 Edition of "Unfair Trade Practices, Business Torts and Antitrust", Vol. 12 of the Connecticut Practice Series, just released by publisher Thomson Reuters.

 Wiggin and Dana's Antitrust and Consumer Protection Practice Group represents clients before state and federal antitrust enforcement and consumer protection agencies and in federal and state courts throughout the country; provides counseling to clients on a full range of competition, merger and acquisition, and unfair trade practices matters; and regularly advises clients in connection with all aspects of their customer, supplier, and competitor relationships.